NYPL/discovery-sandbox/DEPLOYMENT.md

 ----
 Deploy to the production server:

+_(Note that updates to origin/master trigger a deploy to discovery-ui-production.
+The following demonstrates manually deploying production should you need to.)_

 - Merge working and approved changes up to `master`
 - Update `global.application_name` in `.elasticbeanstalk/config.yml`: